AriesLR/PakMaster/README.md

 [^3]: From Repak's notes: UnrealPak includes a directory entry in the full directory index for all parent directories back to the pak root for a given file path regardless of whether those directories contain any files or just other directories.
 Repak only includes directories that contain files.
 So far no functional differences have been observed as a result

-[^4]: If unpacking a mod or group of files only have that mod or group's files in the folder - this will unpack all IoStore assets in the folder that you selected.
+[^4]: If unpacking a mod or group of files only have one mod or group's files in the folder - this will unpack all IoStore assets in the folder that you selected.
 For example, have only ExampleMod.pak/ExampleMod.ucas/ExampleMod.utoc in the folder.

+[^5]: IoStore File Packaging requires Unreal Engine.